-At the Board of director's meeting No. 1/2022, held on 24 February 2022, the meeting passed the resolution to propose to the Annual General Meeting of Shareholders 2022 for approval to pay dividend from its net profit after tax year 2021 for 499,997,946 common shares as follow:
+At the Board of director's meeting No. 1/2023, held on 21 February 2023, the meeting passed the resolution to propose to the Annual General Meeting of Shareholders 2023 for approval to pay dividend from operating results of the year 2022, the Company's financial statements has loss amount of Baht 94.67 million and retained earnings - unappropriated amount of Baht 1,150.31 million, which was considered to pay dividends at the rate of 0.20 baht per share, amounting to Baht 110 million.
+However, it will be further proposed for the shareholders' approval in the Annual General Meeting of the Shareholders for fiscal year 2023 in April 2023.

-Dividend Baht per share Numbers of shares (Million shares) Amount (Million Baht)

-Stock dividend 0.10 500.00 50.00

-(at in the ratio of 9 existing shares

-per 1 stock dividend)

-Cash dividend 0.27 500.00 135.00

-Total 0.37 - 185.00

-However, it will be further proposed for the shareholders' approval in the Annual General Meeting of the Shareholders for fiscal year 2022 in April 2022.